SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

 \subsubsection{Isotropic, Homogeneous Universe}

 Observations of the cosmic microwave background and statistical counts of the distribution of galaxies imply that the universe is statistically isotropic \cite{Wald:1984}.
-By the Copernican principle that we do not occupy a privileged location in the universe, the universe must also be homogeneous.
-An isotropic, homogeneous universe has a very simple dynamical description.
+By the Copernican principle that human beings do not occupy a privileged location in the universe, the universe must also be homogeneous.
+An isotropic, homogeneous universe has a simple dynamical description.
 For a perfect fluid universe, the stress-energy-momentum tensor in special relativity has the standard form, where $\rho$ is mass density and $p$ is pressure \cite{Wald:1984}.
 The fundamental Friedmann equations for general relativity are, where $k$ is the curvature constant \cite{Weinberg:2008} and is the metric.
-Recent observations that the universe's density, the sum of baryon, dark matter, and dark energy densities, is near or at the critical value, $\Omega_b + \Omega_c + \Omega_\Lambda \simeq\Omega_{crit}$, and the universe is spatially flat, $k\approx 0$ \cite{WMAP:2008}\cite{Komatsu:2009}.
+Recent observations that the universe's density, the sum of baryon, dark matter, and dark energy densities, is near or at the critical value, $\Omega_b + \Omega_c + \Omega_\Lambda \simeq\Omega_{crit}$, and the universe is spatially flat, $k\approx 0$ \cite{WMAP:2008}\cite{Komatsu:2011}.
 Therefore, for the rest of this section, $k=0$.
 From the conservation of energy, is a fundamental equation for the evolution of matter and energy.

-Turning to the Yang-Mills theory, I derive the equations of motion for the universe.
-Modern cosmology relies heavily on perturbation methods, and the Robertson-Walker assumptions of isotropy and homogeneity are starting points for this approach because they generate the unperturbed solutions to the field equations.
-Therefore, I again make these assumptions.
+Turning to the Yang-Mills theory, the equations of motion for the universe are somewhat different and require explanation within the constraints of observation.
+Modern cosmology relies on perturbation methods with the Robertson-Walker assumptions of isotropy and homogeneity the zeroth order equations.
+Therefore, equations based on these assumptions are critical to any treatment of cosmology.

 The isotropic, homogeneous universe under the General Relativity model does not distinguish between matter moving apart within space and space itself moving apart.
 Hence, redshifts are interpreted as being caused by matter moving apart as space drags it along in its expansion.
-It is certainly possible, however, to distinguish between the two types of redshift, gravitational and doppler, in ordinary, non-cosmological circumstances such as within the Solar System.
-Making such a distinction is important when attempting to measure (1) the age of the universe, which is based on redshift measurements, and (2) whether matter is accelerating away or experiencing increasing gravitational redshift and moving away at fixed velocity.
-These measurements, in turn, affect how observations such as abundances of light elements are interpreted \cite{Kaplinghat:2000}.
+It is possible, however, to distinguish between the two types of redshift, gravitational and doppler, in ordinary, non-cosmological circumstances such as within the Solar System.